rwinkhart/sshyp/README.md

 makepkg -si
 ```

-Pre-built packages exist for Haiku, FreeBSD, Arch Linux, Debian Linux, Red Hat Linux, and Termux.
+Pre-built packages exist for Haiku, FreeBSD, Arch Linux, Debian Linux, Fedora Linux, and Termux.
 These can be downloaded from the releases page.

 # Building
 Since sshyp is written entirely in Python, it doesn't need to be compiled.
 It does, however, need to be packaged for installation.